 So just to recap.

-👉 But society says they are essential for sex.
+- But society says they are essential for sex and masculinity.

-👉 Because of this folk with penises, who want to have sex, want them to get hard a LOT.
+- Because men with penises, who want to have sex, want them to get hard a LOT.

-👉 This pressure makes hard ons harder to get.
+- This pressure makes hard ons harder to get because of stress

-Try these (not weird) tips for getting and staying hard
+Try these tips for getting and staying hard

-Just being chill about a penis sometimes being hard and sometimes not is really hard to do (even though, it’s the best advice).
-If you struggle with this (most people with penises do) these tips might help.
+Just being relaxed about a penis sometimes being hard and sometimes not is really hard to do.
+Even though it’s the best advice, society and culture doesn’t make it easy.
+Most men struggle with this.
+If you struggle with this these tips might help.

 Your penis is your friend